Anti-Obama Frenzy: The Case of Cliff Kincaid

 By Terry Krepel

-Like his ConWeb compadres Ronald Kessler and Aaron Klein, Accuracy in Media's Cliff Kincaid has spent a good chuck of 2008 hurling various accusations and guilt-by-association smears at Barack Obama.
+Like his ConWeb compadres Ronald Kessler and Aaron Klein, Accuracy in Media's Cliff Kincaid has spent a good chunk of 2008 hurling various accusations and guilt-by-association smears at Barack Obama.
 Like the others, Kincaid makes his share of questionable claims -- and Kincaid outdoes them by making a couple very loony ones.

 Kincaid took his first dip in the Obama-bashing pool in February 2007 by embracing the discredited claim issued by the Sun Myung Moon-controlled Insight website that Obama attended a radical Muslim madrassa as a child, insisting that it "cannot be easily dismissed" because Insight editor Jeffrey Kuhner is a "respected journalist" and a CNN report debunking the claim was "hastily-produced and superficial."
 As ConWebWatch reported at the time, AIM even reprinted Kuhner's screed against the New York Times for daring to raise questions about Insight's story.